Tinkerforge/doc/en/source/Hardware/Bricklets/Analog_Out.rst

 <http://en.wikipedia.org/wiki/Volt>`__ without any conversion.
 The device is equipped with a 12-bit `Digital-to-Analog Converter (DAC)
 <http://en.wikipedia.org/wiki/Digital-to-analog_converter>`__.
-Instead of generating a voltage it is also possible to choose between a 1k, 100k or 500k Ohm load resistor to ground (pull-down).
+Instead of generating a voltage it is also possible to choose between a 1kΩ, 100kΩ or 500kΩ load resistor to ground (pull-down).

 Technical Specifications